 What to do instead: Just tell your mortgage lender you’d like to get pre-approved.
 You’ll have to provide paperwork, which can include pay stubs, W-2s, bank statements, tax returns, and relevant loan documents.
-Once you’ve had an offer accepted on a house, you’ll merely have to give the lender the address and details of the offer to move forward with the mortgage process.
+Once you’ve had an offer accepted on the house, you’ll merely have to give the lender the address and details of the proposal to move forward with the mortgage process.
 (You could also decide you don’t love that lender and want to go with a different mortgage lender after the pre-approval.
 If so, you’ll have to go through all the paperwork again and it will require another hard credit check.)

 5. Taking on a loan that’s too big.

 It may seem like you’re comparing apples to apples when you trade rent for a mortgage payment.
 But there are more expenses to consider when you buy a home, and you have to make sure you can afford to pay for them all.
 “I’m still seeing people who aren’t even in the right ballpark when it comes to looking for a mortgage,” Derrick says.
-“Mortgage lenders are going out of their way to qualify people for more than they can truly afford.”
-If you bite off more loan than you can chew, you may find yourself eventually facing the sale of your home (or foreclosure) when you can’t make the payments.
+“Mortgage lenders are going out of their way to qualifying people for more than they can truly afford.”
+If you bite off more loans than you can chew, you may find yourself eventually facing the sale of your home (or foreclosure) when you can’t make the payments.

 What to do instead: Along with your mortgage payment, make sure you’ve accounted for costs such as property taxes and homeowner’s insurance.
 Maintenance costs alone average about 1% of the home’s value every year.
 Have home sellers furnish copies of 12 months of utility bills.
-And when you’re pre-approved for a mortgage, Derrick recommends taking the lender’s top number and lopping 20% off of it so you aren’t stretched to the limit.
+And when you’re pre-approved for a mortgage, Derrick recommends taking the lender’s top number and lopping 20% off of it, so you aren’t stretched to the limit.
 Another good metric?
 Find out what payments would be for a 30-year fixed mortgage on the house.
 “If you can’t afford a house based on a fixed-rate mortgage at today’s low rates,” McBride says, “you don’t need a different mortgage, you need a different house.”

 6. Signing loan documents you don’t understand.

 “People don’t ask enough questions,” Derrick says.
-“They just walk into it and think it’s as simple as taking out a loan to buy a sofa at the furniture store.
+“They walk into it and think it’s as simple as taking out a loan to buy a sofa at the furniture store.
 But it’s very complicated.”
 A mortgage is about more than just the monthly payment.
 It’s about how much you’ll pay over the life of the loan and what your interest rate will be throughout.
-For instance, the monthly payment will be lower on a 3/1 adjustable rate mortgage, a common loan in which the first three years of payments are fixed and for the remainder of the loan the interest rate adjusts annually.
+For instance, the monthly payment will be lower on a 3/1 adjustable-rate mortgage, a traditional loan in which the first three years of payments are fixed and for the remainder of the loan, the interest rate adjusts annually.
 That means your interest rate could go down or up in three years—and so could your monthly payment.
 “It’s not necessarily a bad thing,” Derrick says.
 “But you should know what it means.”

-What to do instead: Make sure you understand what kind of loan you’re getting, what the payments will be from beginning to end, how much interest you’re paying, and whether you’ll have a fixed interest rate, or whether it will be fixed for a limited time before becoming variable.
+What to do instead: Make sure you understand what kind of loan you’re getting, what the payments will be from beginning to end, how much interest you’re paying, and whether you’ll have a fixed interest rate, or whether it will be set for a limited time before becoming variable.
 Also, do you know how much money you’ll have to bring to the closing table with you?
-Many lenders require you to pay property taxes and insurance up front, and it could be a big check.
+Many lenders require you to pay property taxes and insurance upfront, and it could be a big check.
 “The fees are something people don’t think about until they get to closing,” Derrick says, “and the numbers on the page may look very different from what they looked at two weeks before.”

 7. Trying to time the market.

-It can be tempting to try to time your home purchase so you lock in the lowest possible rate on a mortgage, either by dragging the process out if rates seem to be headed down, or jumping in before you’re ready.
-“People are waiting for rates to get absolutely perfect before they do something,” Derrick says.
-“But if you actually run an illustration over a 30-year mortgage, the difference between an interest rate of 3.75% and 3.70% is minute.”
+It can be tempting to try to time your home purchase, so you lock in the lowest possible rate on a mortgage, either by dragging the process out if rates seem to be headed down, or jumping in before you’re ready.
+“People are waiting for rates to get perfect before they do something,” Derrick says.
+“But if you run an illustration over a 30-year mortgage, the difference between an interest rate of 3.75% and 3.70% is minute.”

 What to do instead: If you’ve found a house, and you love it, and you can afford the mortgage, go for it—don’t worry about chasing after a mortgage rate that’s ever so slightly lower than what you can get now.
-On the other hand, if you don’t have enough money for a good down payment, don’t leap into a house before you’re ready, just because rates are low.
+On the other hand, if you don’t have enough money for a reasonable down payment, don’t leap into a house before you’re ready, just because rates are low.